 Spalding County is governed by five elected Commissioners and an appointed County Manager who oversees the day-to-day operations of the County, advises the Board, and implements Commission policies.
 The County Manager serves as the Chief Executive of the County and provides support to ensure that all ordinances, resolutions, projects, initiatives, goals, and objectives of the Board of County Commissioners are properly coordinated and executed.

-William Wilson, Spalding County’s Manager, is responsible for leading an organization of approximately 550 employees and a budget for fiscal year 2019/20 of $84.7 million dollars.
-Mr. Wilson is responsible for the professional management of all programs and activities under the Board of County Commissioners.
+Steve Ledbetter, Spalding County’s Manager, is responsible for leading an organization of approximately 550 employees and a budget for fiscal year 2021-22 of $95.1 million dollars.
+Mr. Ledbetter is responsible for the professional management of all programs and activities under the Board of County Commissioners.
 In addition, he is responsible for overseeing the County’s Economic & Community Development Services, Human Resources, Resource Management, and Information Services Departments.
-Additionally, Mr. Wilson also serves as liaison between the Board of County Commissioners and several working committees.
+Additionally, Mr. Ledbetter also serves as liaison between the Board of County Commissioners and several working committees.

 Assistant County Manager

 The Assistant County Manager reports to the County Manager and under limited supervision carries out the direction of the County Manager on a wide range of County administrative issues.
 The position provides general guidance and direction for the: Fire Department, Homeland Security, Animal Shelter, E-911 Communications, 800 MHz Communications, Correctional Institute and Code Enforcement and is responsible for the supervision of designated departments and assisting them in working toward achieving departmental objectives and the mission of Spalding County as a whole.